Voynich manuscript: Purpose

-The overall impression given by the surviving leaves of the manuscript is that it was meant to serve as a pharmacopoeia or to address topics in medieval or early modern medicine.
-However, the puzzling details of the illustrations have fuelled many theories about the book's origin, the contents of its text, and the purpose for which it was intended.
+The overall impression given by the surviving leaves of the manuscript is that it was meant to serve as a pharmacopoeia or to address topics in medieval or early modern medicine; however, the puzzling details of the illustrations have fuelled many theories about the book's origin, the contents of its text, and the purpose for which it was intended.

-The first section of the book is almost certainly herbal, but attempts have failed to identify the plants, either with actual specimens or with the stylised drawings of contemporaneous herbals.
-Only a few of the plant drawings can be identified with reasonable certainty, such as a wild pansy and the maidenhair fern.
-The herbal pictures that match pharmacological sketches appear to be clean copies of them, except that missing parts were completed with improbable details.
-In fact, many of the plant drawings in the herbal section seem to be composite: the roots of one species have been fastened to the leaves of another, with flowers from a third.

-Astrological considerations frequently played a prominent role in herb gathering, bloodletting, and other medical procedures common during the likeliest dates of the manuscript.
-However, interpretation remains speculative, apart from the obvious Zodiac symbols and one diagram possibly showing the classical planets.
+The first section of the book is almost certainly herbal, but attempts to conclusively identify all of the plants have not been successful, with botanical specialists presenting conflicting identifications while making comparisons with actual specimens or with the stylised drawings of contemporaneous herbals.
+However, a few of the plant drawings can be identified with reasonable certainty, such as a wild pansy and the maidenhair fern.
+The herbal pictures that match pharmacological sketches appear to be clean copies of them, although in some drawings missing parts have been completed with improbable details, and some of the plant drawings seem to be composites: the roots of one species having been fastened to the leaves of another, sometimes with flowers from a third.
+Astrological considerations frequently played a role in herb gathering, bloodletting, and other medical procedures common during the likeliest dates of the manuscript; however, apart from the obvious zodiac symbols and one diagram possibly showing the classical planets, interpretations that seek to connect the herbal and astronomical portions of the work remains speculative.